Commissioning a new piece brings a new work of art to life.

 How collaborative is the process?

-Very!
-I will do my best to tailor the piece to you, your ensemble, and the event or special occasion (if applicable), making sure the difficulty level is appropriate for your ensemble.
 For works with texts, I am happy to consider specific requests or look for a text that suits your group or a particular occasion.
 After we have these initial discussions and make a general plan for the scope of the piece, the creative work begins—I grab my pencil and head to the piano!

-Yes!
-Often, several groups split the cost of commissioning a new piece.
-All groups receive the commissioning benefits (premiere performances, sheet music with their names listed on the score) but the cost is shared, and therefore less per group.
-I’ve had groups like this with as few as two members, and as many as 36.
-Need help finding commissioning partners?
-Send me an email!
+It’s common for several groups to split the cost of commissioning a new piece.
+All groups receive the commissioning benefits (premiere performances, sheet music with their names listed on the score) but the cost is shared between them.
+I’ve had groups like this with as few as two members and as many as 36.

 Other creative funding ideas include: community partnerships, grants, donations and sponsorships.